 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 Marketers must hold robust scientific evidence to support claims made for weight loss through the use of lasers.
 The ASA upheld a complaint about i-Lipo, a non-invasive procedure using lasers because it had not seen suitable evidence which showed that the treatment could reduce fat and improve the appearance of cellulite, both of which were considered to be breakthrough claims (The Contour Clinic, 21 August 2013).
 See also, Weight control: Cellulite.

 Marketers should take care not to exaggerate the extent to which their laser product can remove tattoos, should not promise scar-free skin if this is unlikely to be achieved and should not state that the tattoo can be removed in one session if this is not the case.
-CAP understands that they are not always so effective in removing multi-coloured tattoos, especially those with green, orange or yellow components.
+CAP understands that some lasers are more effective than others in removing colour from multi-coloured tattoos (especially green, orange or yellow hues).
 Marketers should be careful not to claim that coloured tattoos will be effectively and completely eliminated in all circumstances: the results will vary and factors include the type of laser used, the size of the pigment particles and the skill and technique of the tattooist.
 If marketers wish to claim that the lasers can and will remove a tattoo entirely, they should ensure that they hold the robust evidence to support this claim.